cassiorsfreitas/blog/_posts/blog-nextjs-spotify-sounds-good.md

 };
 ```

-Use this access_token to securely request your top tracks.
-This assumes you added the user-top-read scope at the beginning.
+Utilize this access_token to securely request your top tracks, assuming you added the user-top-read scope initially.

 ```js
 // lib/spotify.js